 If you don't want to give up on the rocks you have, you should determine what they're composed of.
 Test the composition of your rock by putting a few drops of ordinary white vinegar on it.
 If the vinegar foams, the rock is calcareous and this will affect the hardness and pH of the water.
 Limestone is probably the most frequently encountered calcareous rock, followed closely by marble.

 You haven't mentioned what kind of fish you are planning to keep.
-Although pH can be altered, I don't advise attempting to make major changes in the pH of your water.
+Although pH can be altered, we don't advise attempting to make major changes in the pH of your water.
 It is very difficult to keep the pH stable over time, and you may be faced with an even more dangerous situation as a result: fluctuating pH.
-Changes in pH are stressful -- if not lethal -- to your fish.
+Changes in pH are stressful—if not lethal—to your fish.
 Furthermore, sudden changes in pH can damage the beneficial bacterial colonies that eliminate wastes in your aquarium.